Sonwabile365/Sonwabile365/README.md

 - 👋 Hi, I’m @Sonwabile365
 - 👀 I’m interested in programming, cars, technology and food :)
-- 🌱 I’m currently learning a lot 😂 around computer science and more
+- 🌱 I’m currently learning a lot.
+Like A LOT 😂 around computer science and more
 - 📫 How to reach me: Email me on balitesonwabile@gmail.com

 <!---